katzer/cordova-plugin-printer/README.md

 And then execute:

-    cordova run [ios|android]
+    cordova run [ios|android|windows]

 These will lunch the simulator or any plugged in device and start the example application as seen below in the screenshots.
-It is also possible to open the project with [Android Studio][studio] or [Xcode][xcode].
+It is also possible to open the project with [Android Studio][studio], [Xcode][xcode] or [Visual Studio][vs].

 A click on the _PRINT_ opens the native print dialog.